seamapi/javascript/README.md

 The SDK is fully tree-shakeable and optimized for use in both client and server applications.

-The package does not contain any code, it re-exports from a core set of Seam modules:
+The repository does not contain the SDK code.
+Instead, it re-exports from a core set of Seam modules.

-- [@seamapi/types]: TypeScript types for the Seam API.
+_While this SDK is still in preview, please refer to the individual README files in these repositories for additional usage documentation not yet available in the primary Seam documentation.
+See [this issue for a draft migration guide](https://github.com/seamapi/javascript-next/issues/1) from the seamapi package_

 - [@seamapi/http]: JavaScript HTTP client for the Seam API written in TypeScript.
 - [@seamapi/webhook]: Webhook SDK for the Seam API written in TypeScript.
+- [@seamapi/types]: TypeScript types for the Seam API.

 [Seam]: https://www.seam.co/
 [Seam Docs]: https://docs.seam.co/latest/